dloss/klp/README.md

 #### Error Handling

-Control how klp handles errors with the `--error` option:
+Control how klp handles errors with the `--errors` option:

 - `ignore` (default): Silently continue processing when errors occur.
 With `--debug`, errors will still be printed.
 - `print`: Print error messages to stderr but continue processing